lylawu/labwiki/docs/Technologies/prusa3.md

 - Here is a [PrusaSlicer Beginner Tutorial](https://www.youtube.com/watch?v=_kIqMPNQNSw) that will teach you the basics.
 The following bullet points will also serve as a guide to printing your first 3D model.

 1. Create a 3D model or find one online.
 You can find some on [thingiverse.com](www.thingiverse.com).
 We will be printing the [Calibration Cube](https://www.thingiverse.com/thing:1278865).
-Supported file types: STL, STEP, 3MF, OBJ, and AMF.
+Supported file types are: STL, STEP, 3MF, OBJ, and AMF.

 3. Open the file in PrusaSlicer.
-You can either drag the file, use CTRL + I, or import it by going to File --> Import --> Import STL/3MF/STEP/OBJ/AMF/PRUSA
+If you file is in a zip, you must unzip it to access it.
+You can either drag the file from your downloads to PrusaSlicer, use CTRL + I, or import it by going to File --> Import --> Import STL/3MF/STEP/OBJ/AMF/PRUSA

 <img src="https://github.com/PKMN-Python/labwiki/blob/main/assets/images/prusa4.gif?raw=true" data-canonical-src="https://github.com/PKMN-Python/labwiki/blob/main/assets/images/prusa4.gif?raw=true" width="720" height="400" />